robcd/scala-checking/README.md

 It is for use as the return type, in place of some type, `A`, wherever an exception might otherwise be thrown and a more 'functional' style is preferred.
-The value of `A` to be returned is returned wrapped in an instance of either `Okay` or `Reason`, depending on whether or not an exceptional condition arose.
+Thus, a `Checked[A, R]` will contain either an `A` wrapped in an instance of `Okay` or else an `R` wrapped in an instance of `Reason`, depending on whether or not an exceptional condition arose.

 Note that although `Checked` provides `map` and `flatMap`, it does not provide `filter` or `withFilter`, since it was concluded that an empty